davidwrede/chef-web-docs-1/includes_delivery_config/includes_delivery_config_json_setting_skip_phases.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag delivery_config_json_setting_skip_phases

-The ``skip_phases`` setting specifies which phases are skipped by |delivery| during the execution of a change through the pipeline.
+The ``skip_phases`` setting specifies which phases are skipped by Chef Automate during the execution of a change through the pipeline.
 If a phase is defined as skipped, this applies to all stages in the pipeline.

 Currently, the ``functional.rb``, ``quality.rb``, ``security.rb``, and ``smoke.rb`` recipes are blank by default and should be set to skipped in the ``config.json`` file: